bluebytes60/SparkML/README.md

-# sparkExcerise
+# SparkML
-This is a repo for some spark trials
+This is a repo for some spark ML trials

 ## Feature Selection - Chi-square function
 Chi-square function is a nice supervised feature selection technique.
 A chi-square function measures the relevance between a term t  and a category c.
 For example, we can measure the relevance of a word "water" and a category "weather".
 The total weight of t is the sum of its chi-square values over different categories (c1, c2, c3, ... cn).
 The formula is as follows: